shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Exercise Setup

+Complete the following exercises with gdb.
+Then, if you have time and are interested, try completing the same exercises with ddd.
+This lab writeup includes some additional information and hints that are not shown in the Google survey, so make sure to keep a tab open for this lab while you are taking the survey.<br>

+**Note for SSH users**: ddd has a graphical window interface and therefore will not load via SSH (a text-based protocol).<br>

 **Note for Mac users**: You cannot do this lab on a Mac unless you have GNU's g++ and gdb installed.
 These are no longer part of xcode, you have to download and install them using [homebrew](https://brew.sh/).
-It takes over an hour to install g++ using homebrew.
-I recommend you use ecc-linux or a comparable Unix-like system.<br>
+It takes over an hour to install g++ using homebrew. **I recommend you use ecc-linux or a comparable Unix-like system**.<br>

 I have created several sample programs for you to use with the debugger.
-They should be in your 211-starter-pack/211/lab06_gdb directory.<br>
+You can find them in your 211-starter-pack/211/lab06_gdb directory.<br>

 You can compile all the programs with one call to `make`:
 ```